I have to say this was very disapointing to me.

 I will repurchase in shade alabaster (lightest cool) just to see if the colour matches me better than cream.

 This is just as good as Bare Minerals, if not a little better.
 It's also much cheaper ($14.99 EM v.s. $27.99 BM).
+This is hands-down my favorite mineral foundation.
 I got this in Alabaster and it blends perfectly without being cakey.
 It leaves my skin feeling SO SOFT!
-I really like this foundation.
-I may just end up using this one from now on instead of my Bare Minerals one!
+I really like this foundation, and will definitely buy it again.

 I'm Asian, and I use a mix of sand and honey.